 Make sure to save the white to use to seal up the wontons.

 To fold the tortellini

 Place 1 teaspoon of the filling in the center of each wonton (we used square ones).

 Brush the egg wash on the top and right edge of the wonton and fold it in half on the diagonal.

 Moisten one of the two diagonal points with egg wash and join the points together in the middle.

 Then moisten the back of the top point and fold it backwards- opposite the first 2 points.
 What you will end up with looks something like an envelope.
 I made these in assembly line and it went rather quickly that way.

-Serve pipping hot with some freshly cracked black pepper on top.
+Serve pipping hot with some freshly cracked black pepper on top and chopped sage.